 5. Most children’s programming does not teach what parents say they want their children to learn.
-These programs are often filled with stereotypes, violent solutions to problems, and mean behavior.
+These programs are often filled with stereotypes, violent solutions to issues, and mean behavior.

 6. Advertisers target kids, and on average, children see tens of thousands of TV commercials each year.
 This includes many ads for unhealthy snack foods and drinks.
 Children and youth see, on average, about 2,000 beer and wine ads on TV each year .

 7. Kids see favorite characters smoking, drinking, and involved in sexual situations and other risky behaviors in the shows and movies they watch on TV.

 As parents, it’s time we do some soul-searching and really think about the roles we play in our children’s eating habits and overall health.
 Let’s not throw this toward schools/government to teach; but instead, let’s hold the schools and the media accountable for what they “feed” our children.
 As a parent, we have an awesome responsibility to teach our children healthy habits and how to stay well.
 This creates a win-win situation for our children.
-There’s always room for improvement, and creating a family legacy of wellness will pay off for generations into the future.
-Childhood obesity can be reversed and even future disease prevented – one family at a time who make a conscious choice to get healthy and stay healthy.
+Creating a family legacy of wellness also provides great dividends for future generations.
+The bottom line is that childhood obesity can be prevented and reversed when families make conscious decisions to teach and practice good health and wellness in their everyday life.

 References & Research